oracle/fmw-kubernetes/docs-source/content/wcportal-domains/manage-wcportal-domains/configure-load-balancer/traefik.md

 description = "Configure the ingress-based Traefik load balancer for an Oracle WebCenter Portal domain."
 +++

-To load balance Oracle WebCenter Portal domain clusters, you can install the ingress-based *Traefik* load balancer (version 2.2.1 or later for production deployments) and configure it for non-SSL and SSL-based access of the application URL.Follow these steps to set up Traefik as a load balancer for an Oracle WebCenter Portal domain in a Kubernetes cluster:
+To load balance Oracle WebCenter Portal domain clusters, you can install the ingress-based *Traefik* load balancer (version 2.2.1 or later for production deployments) and configure it for non-SSL, SSL termination, and end-to-end SSL access of the application URL.
+Follow these steps to set up Traefik as a load balancer for an Oracle WebCenter Portal domain in a Kubernetes cluster:

 * [ Non-SSL and SSL termination](#non-ssl-and-ssl-termination)
   1. [Install the Traefik (ingress-based) load balancer](#install-the-traefik-ingress-based-load-balancer)